by Iris Mauricio

 2. SEEKING HELP: THE UKEAS

 My journey of applying to UK universities would have been much more stressful had I done it alone.
-The UKEAS is a consultancy agency set up specifically to help prospective students who want to study in the UK, and not only are they incredibly helpful, but they also do it for free.
-The agent assigned to help me out was a guiding hand throughout the application process by staying with me through each step, and also liaising with the universities I was applying for.
+The UKEAS is a consultancy agency set up specifically to help prospective students who want to study in the UK.
+Not only are they incredibly helpful, but they also do it for free.
+The agent assigned to help me out was a guiding hand throughout the application process by staying with me through each step and liaising with the universities I was applying for.
 It made a huge difference in making my transition from Filipino student to UK student much gentler, because my agent was very accommodating and ready to answer any inquiries I had to the best of their knowledge.
-I highly recommend going to the UKEAS for help, especially if you’re already struggling to juggle your current studies and extracurriculars.
+I highly recommend going to the UKEAS for help, especially if you are already struggling to juggle your current studies and extracurriculars.